 The problem that many people have is that their income has changed since the last financial year so they cannot use this method to prove their current income.
 If the borrower did not work for the same employer, the bank may decline their loan due to not meeting their income verification requirements.

 We know which lenders require which documents and are more likely to approve your home loan application.
 Please enquire online or call us on 1300 889 743 to speak to one of our expert mortgage brokers.

 Handwritten payslips are NOT accepted by banks and other non-bank lenders.

 Payslips are only accepted by banks if:

 - They contain your YTD income.

 Payslips created in MS Word or MS Excel aren’t considered to be computer generated!

-Payslips will only be accepted if they have been generated using a payroll / accounting system such as MYOB, XERO or Quickbooks (see example).
+Payslips will only be accepted if generated using a payroll/accounting system such as MYOB, XERO or Quickbooks (see example).

 Apply for a home loan today!